gem/global_embodied_carbon_model/methodology/README.md

-# 🌱 Global Embodied Carbon Model
+# 🌱 Global Seismic Embodied Carbon Model

-# ✨ Methodology
+# 📝 Methodology

 Buildings generate both embodied and operational carbon throughout their life cycles.
 Embodied carbon accounts for emissions associated with modules A1-A5, B1-B5, and C1-C4 (see Figure below), while operational carbon pertains exclusively to modules B6-B7.
 The carbon emitted during the material production stage can represent up to 50% of the whole life-cycle carbon (embodied + operational)[^1] and nearly 85% of the total embodied carbon [^2].
 The second largest contribution comes from operational energy and water use (modules B6-B7).
 Emissions caused by earthquake damage and subsequent repairs contribute further to the embodied carbon during the building’s use stage (e.g., as part of modules B3-B5).